 We are the only charity focused solely on this international work, with a team that has unique expertise in exotic animal welfare, providing irreplaceable training and support to communities that helps end terrible animal suffering through a compassionate, collaborative approach.
-Because of travel restrictions, we’ve adapted our programmes so that we can deliver remote training.
+Because of the global travel restrictions, we have adapted our programmes so we can deliver remote training.
 We remain in constant communication with our partners worldwide, offering daily support to the worried communities looking after these animals under such uncertain circumstances.

-However, with Covid-19 undeniably impacting zoos and other captive facilities, demand for our work is only increasing.
-We are doing everything we can to mitigate the impact of coronavirus, both for the animals, and the communities we help, as well are ourselves as an organisation through seeking government support but this alone will not be enough.
-But, in this time of crushing human tragedy, we understand that government-based support for charities must prioritise front line services and support our National Health Service.
-Because our projects are overseas, in countries that need our help, we are also not eligible for most UK focussed coronavirus emergency grants.
+However, with COVID-19 undeniably impacting captive wild animal facilities like zoos and wildlife sanctuaries, demand for our work is only increasing.
+We are doing everything we can to mitigate the impact of coronavirus, both for the animals, and the communities we help, as well as ourselves as an organisation, by seeking government support, but this alone will not be enough.
+In this time of crushing human tragedy, we understand that government-based support for charities must prioritise frontline services and support our UK National Health Service.
+Because our projects are overseas, in countries that need our help, we are not eligible for most UK-focussed coronavirus emergency grants.

 We understand that during this turbulent period, many people will not be able to make a donation.
 But please, if you can spare any amount, however large or small, to help Wild Welfare continue to alleviate animal suffering, it would be hugely appreciated.
-We urgently need to empower and capacitate staff to continue to provide the support and resources to those animals in need.
-Please consider making a donation to Wild Welfare if you can, by clicking one of the donation options below.
+We urgently need to empower and enable staff to continue providing the support and resources to animals in need.
+Please consider making a donation to us if you can, by clicking one of the donation options below.

-Please help us continue to be able to make a difference for animals by making a donation below.
+Please help us continue to be able to make a difference for animals.
 Thank you for your support.